+Data File Information

+Sample Weight

+Strategies for Estimation

+Merging/Linking MEPS Data Files

+References

-Data File Information Sample Weight Strategies for Estimation Merging/Linking MEPS Data Files References Variable - Source Crosswalk
+Variable - Source Crosswalk

-For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen (1996).
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
 A copy of the MEPS HC survey instrument used to collect the information on the Dental file is available on the MEPS website.